bultza/DIY-Weather-Clock-Firmware/README.md

 If the signature is not found:
 - The device starts in Access Point (AP) mode
-- The OLED shows connection instructions
+- The OLED display shows connection instructions
 - You connect to the AP and open the configuration web portal
 - You configure:
   - Wi-Fi credentials